manouti1/dev-challenge/README.md

 You will be presented an array of characters.
 Sort them in alphabetical order.

 ### 3. Create a single page TODO application with the following
+1. Backend needs to be .NET Core 2.0+
+2. Created in VS 2017
-1. Has to be a Visual Studio 2017 solution
+3. Frontend has to be a Single Page Application
-2. All enpoints need to be testes in a test project
+4. All enpoints need to be testes in a test project
-3. Seperated in at least 4 projects (data, logic, test, frontend)
+5. Seperated in at least 4 projects (data, logic, test, frontend)

 Implement and test the following user stories:
 - As a user, I am able to see a list of todo items, sorted by status (open, done)